u0xee/cortex/docs/compute.md

 ```

 This layer defines operations you would expect to find on any buffer in a C-based language such as:
+* memset
+* memcpy
+* offsetting

-memset, memcpy, offsetting, upload to device and download from device.
+* upload to device and download from device.

 Buffers can be offset to produce a new (shorter) buffer with a different base address.